 More people around the world are taking a look at urban farming, which offers to make our food as “local” as possible.
 By growing what we need near where we live, we decrease the “food miles” associated with long-distance transportation.
 We also get the freshest produce money can buy, and we are encouraged to eat in season.
 Another benefit of urban farming is that it can add greenery to cities, reducing harmful runoff, increasing shading, and countering the unpleasant heat island effect.
 Rooftop garden plots can help people reconnect with the Earth, and gain a greater appreciation for where our food comes from (hint: not from plastic packages).

 Gibraltar can be an ideal place for urban rooftop farming.
 With land being in such premium in Gibraltar, there is simply no land available for agriculture.
 This makes Gibraltar completely dependent on imports for the supply of fruit and veggies.
 With the advent of Brexit, and the potential worse-case scenario of a “hard Brexit” with restrictions on movements of goods at the frontier, developing locally-grown supply of fresh crops could be a viable solution, even on a small-scale.
 Imagine going to the supermarket and buying “Caleta carrots”, “Mid-Town tomatoes”, “King’s Bastion Bell-Peppers” and “Vineyard’s Grapes”.
 Urban farming presents a unique opportunity to grow crops on spaces that are vacant or unused.
 These crops can also be grown in huge skyscrapers, industrial roof-tops and even in used shipping containers.
+If you want to remodel/replace your roof to make way for crops, then visit sites like https://kanga-roof.com/commercial-roof-replacement/ to hire professionals.
 Indeed, cities around the world are becoming hot beds for urban farming, and there is no reason why Gibraltar should not be part of this growing environmentally-friendly trend.
 Various techniques have evolved for growing crops in an urban environment, including:

 This is a method of combined fish and vegetable farming that requires no soil.
 The farmer cultivates freshwater fish (aquaculture) and plants (hydroponics) in a re-circulating water system that exchanges nutrients between the two.
 Wastewater from the fish serves as organic fertilizer for the plants, while the plants clean the water of fish faeces and urine.
 The net result: a 90% reduction in freshwater use compared with conventional fish farming, and a significant reduction in added nutrients such as fossil fertilizers.
 Because the fish environment is spacious and clean, the system can be run without pesticides and without antibiotics.